 - You should trust those who hurt us again without any work.

 Forgiveness isn’t something you do for the other person, it’s something you do for yourself.

 You may choose to forgive, but don’t let forgiveness stop you from your rights to healthy boundaries.
 Forgiveness is a process.
 The fact is, you cannot force forgiveness.
 And even if you want to forgive someone or yourself, you have to trust the process and trust yourself.

 MANTRA: “I release from within me all bitterness and resentment little by little.
 I gently let go of old hurts and forgive everyone, including myself.”

 To help you forgive you may want to choose what is the best option for you:

 - Write a letter: Doesn’t matter if you send it out or not, works also with people who past or you don’t want to confront.

 - Confrontation: There is a need to voice your perception.

 - Conversation: You are ready to talk, forgive, and apologize for your part.
 If you choose conversation, be clear on following:

-WHEN FORGIVENESS IS SUCCESSFUL
+WHEN A FORGIVING CONVERSATION IS SUCCESSFUL

 I’m happy to say I was able to forgive my mom for difficulties experienced during my childhood after only a few, very emotional conversations.